Majozoe/Minetest-Gruemod/README.md

 < - - - >

+Changelog

+Version 1.0.0a (August 8th, 2022

+- Adjusted position checking to reduce the likelihood that the mod checks the block underneath the player.
+This would cause the mod to return a light level of 0, and may end up with the player getting killed by the Grue in broad daylight.

 < - What is this mod? - >

 The 'Grue' mod is a mod for Minetest that implements a nefarious creature lurking in the dark.
 As long as you stay in well lit areas, you will be perfectly safe, but stray too far into the dark caves, and you may get eaten.